CraryPrimitiveMan/awesome-with-star/awesome/meirwah_awesome-incident-response.md

 ## IR tools Collection

+### Adversary Emulation

+* [APTSimulator](https://github.com/NextronSystems/APTSimulator) - A Windows Batch script that uses a set of tools and output files to make a system look as if it was compromised. :star:667
+* [Atomic Red Team (ART)](https://github.com/redcanaryco/atomic-red-team) - Small and highly portable detection tests mapped to the Mitre ATT&CK Framework. :star:1021
+* [AutoTTP](https://github.com/jymcheong/AutoTTP) - Automated Tactics Techniques & Procedures.
+Re-running complex sequences manually for regression tests, product evaluations, generate data for researchers. :star:74
+* [Blue Team Training Toolkit (BT3)](https://www.bt3.no/) - Software for defensive security training, which will bring your network analysis training sessions, incident response drills and red team engagements to a new level.
+* [Caldera](https://github.com/mitre/caldera) - an automated adversary emulation system that performs post-compromise adversarial behavior within Windows Enterprise networks.
+It generates plans during operation using a planning system and a pre-configured adversary model based on the Adversarial Tactics, Techniques & Common Knowledge (ATT&CK™) project. :star:585
+* [DumpsterFire](https://github.com/TryCatchHCF/DumpsterFire) - The DumpsterFire Toolset is a modular, menu-driven, cross-platform tool for building repeatable, time-delayed, distributed security events.
+Easily create custom event chains for Blue Team drills and sensor /   alert mapping.
+Red Teams can create decoy incidents, distractions, and lures to support and scale their operations. :star:445
+* [Metta](https://github.com/uber-common/metta) - An information security preparedness tool to do adversarial simulation. :star:474
+* [Network Flight Simulator](https://github.com/alphasoc/flightsim) - flightsim is a lightweight utility used to generate malicious network traffic and help security teams to evaluate security controls and network visibility. :star:170
+* [Red Team Automation (RTA)](https://github.com/endgameinc/RTA) - RTA provides a framework of scripts designed to allow blue teams to test their detection capabilities against malicious tradecraft, modeled after MITRE ATT&CK. :star:333
+* [RedHunt-OS](https://github.com/redhuntlabs/RedHunt-OS) - A virtual machine for adversary emulation and threat hunting. :star:395

 ### All in one Tools

 * [Belkasoft Evidence Center](https://belkasoft.com/ec) -  The toolkit will quickly extract digital evidence from multiple sources by analyzing hard drives, drive images, memory dumps, iOS, Blackberry and Android backups, UFED, JTAG and chip-off dumps